-Interview by Roger Durling with June Squibb, Will Forte and producers Albert Berger & Ron Yerxa
+Q&A by Roger Durling with actors June Squibb and Will Forte and producers Albert Berger and Ron Yerxa

 Durling: Everybody, please welcome producers, Ron Yerxa and Albert Berger, and the two stars of the film, June Squibb and Will Forte.
 (Applause) They came on a road trip all the way from Nebraska to be here with you.
 Welcome.
 It is amazing to have you here and quite an honor.
 Let’s start with Ron and Albert, the producers.
 You’ve worked with Alexander Payne before, of course, with Election.
 Tell us about the journey of this new project with Alexander Payne.